-Display proprietary telephone (PT) users can make a call by selecting stored names on the display.
+A KX-T7737 analog proprietary telephone (APT) user can make a call by selecting stored names on the display.

 Alternate Receiving-Ring/Voice

 A PT user can select to receive intercom calls by ring tone or by voice, through personal programming (Alternate Receiving-Ring/Voice).
 If a user selects voice-calling, the calling party talks to the user immediately after a confirmation tone.
 Denying voice-calling can also be selected.